-As a Muslim American woman educated in the U.S. public school system, it took till fifth grade for me to realize that the “history” I was learning about in class didn’t have much to do with people who looked like me or shared my beliefs.
+As a Muslim American woman educated in the U.S. public school system, it took until fifth grade for me to realize that the “history” I was learning about in class didn’t have much to do with people who looked like me or shared my beliefs.
 If I didn’t have my parents to educate me or other Muslim women to learn from, I would never have known

 how much of an impact my fellow Muslim women have made on history.

 You may think that today Muslim women are far more visible than they have ever been.
 She is donning the first

 Nike hijab on covers of magazines, and she is sitting in Congress, fighting for the rights of those whose voices have long been ignored.
 But though she may be a more present force now than back when I was in school, there is still so far to go.

 Representation isn’t a cure-all for oppression, but highlighting the accomplishments of marginalized people can help inspire others to follow in their footsteps.
 When people learn about Muslim women’s world-changing achievements, the

 stereotypes that Muslim women are subjugated or weak can start to fade away.
 Here are nine Muslim women in history you probably didn’t learn about in school, but you definitely should have.
 Khadija bint Khuwaylid

 Every young Muslim girl knows about

 Khadija bint Khuwaylid, first wife of the Prophet Muhammad (PBUH) and the woman known to be the “mother of believers.”
 Aside from being the first follower of the prophet, Khadija is remembered as a powerful woman in her own right.
 She was a successful merchant whose riches allowed her husband, the prophet, to focus on his meditations and religion.
 She was known for breaking stereotypes, even 1,400 years ago — Khadija was the one who proposed to the prophet, according to The Life of Muhammad.
 Khadija is often considered the “first Muslim” and a great example of the power and respect that is owed to Muslim women.
 Sameera Moussa